 1. Introduction

-2. What Is a Stun Gun?
+2. What Is a Stun Gun for Safety tips

 A stun gun is a small, handheld device designed to temporarily disable an attacker using electric shock.
 Unlike weapons meant to cause permanent harm, stun guns are built for safety — they give you a chance to escape dangerous situations.